Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: -th elliptic integrable system associated to a -symmetric space

-(for any hermitian metric $b$ on the Riemann surface $L$).
-It is easy to see that the equation $(E_k)$ is a vertically harmonic map equation $(\tau^v(f)=0)$ for the canonical connection $\nabla^0=d + \alpha_0$.
-In fact, we will see that in the vertical subbundle $\mal V$ we have $\nabla^v=\nabla^0$ (see section~\ref{vertically-harmonic}).
+(for any hermitian metric $g$ on the Riemann surface $L$).We will say that $f$ is \emph{vertically harmonic}.\\ We will come back to this with more precisions and details in section \ref{vertically-harmonic} (see in particular theorem~\ref{evendeterhom}).